 While life satisfaction is the measure of the happiness theory, each of these five elements becomes the measure for the well-being theory.
 Each element contributes to well-being but no single element defines well-being by itself.

 Also, in the first theory, the 24 strengths and virtues are the supports for living an engaged life.
 In the well-being theory, these strengths underpin and contribute to all five elements, not just engagement.

 When we deploy our highest strengths, we can experience more positive emotion, more meaning, more accomplishment, and improved relationships.

 Do you know what your signature strengths are?
 Find out on the Authentic Happiness website.
 Hover over the Questionnaires tab and click on VIA Survey of Character Strengths.
 Then you can start using your strengths in all realms of your life, and you can flourish.

 Please share your thoughts on this well-being theory and any relevant experiences with me in the comments.

-Share this post with someone who might be interested in positive psychology.
+Share this post with someone interested in living a life worthy of loving.